mantidproject/mantid/docs/source/tutorials/mantid_basic_course/algorithms_workspaces_and_histories/03_workspaces.rst

 Workspaces are used to store data within Mantid, and when you manipulate data, you output to a new Workspace.

 Workspaces come in several forms, but the most common two are the :ref:`Workspace2D` and the :ref:`EventWorkspace`.
-Their data are in an XYE format (the genereal Mantid term is :ref:`MatrixWorkspace`) containing 1 or more spectra.
+Their data are in an XYE format (the general Mantid term is :ref:`MatrixWorkspace`) containing 1 or more spectra.